james9226/originations-fastapi/README.md

 ### Bureau Service

 We also cache credit files and use the bureau service to handle this.
 It will first check the DB for the credit file (again according to the exact document reference) and, iff it does not find one, it will then fetch a new file from a (mocked) bureau endpoint and write it to the DB for future usage.

-TODO: Refactor this implementation
+This currently needs some refactoring.

 ## Infrastructure